alexklibisz/meetup-viz/readme.md

 - I'm planning to present this project as a talk at the KnoxJS meetup in April.
 - While I plan and prepare the talk, [here are my notes](https://docs.google.com/document/d/1qashBYTbmpHvgIyCMAhxYwRbwZSBegoUfjwDTboWomY/edit?usp=sharing) and [here are the slides](https://docs.google.com/presentation/d/1S2Wqq-TarX1C_Q2Ly0Y_OUNkAzeiPfA3kxH0ILwkn_o/edit?usp=sharing).

+### Running the project

+First, make sure you have node (version 4 or above) and npm installed.
+NVM is a good tool for setting your node version easily: https://github.com/creationix/nvm

+To run the development environment:

+1. Clone the repo: `$ git clone https://github.com/alexklibisz/meetup-viz`
+2. Go into the folder: `$ cd meetup-viz`
+3. Install packages: `$ npm install`
+4. Run the dev environment: `$ npm run dev`

+If you want to make the production build, run `$ npm run build`, and it will put the bundled assets in the `dist` directory.